vectordotdev/vector/rfcs/2021-07-20-8288-csv-enrichment.md

    '''
 ```

-## Internal Proposal
+## Implementation

-We will need to add a new component type to Vector, call it `Resource`.
+We will need to add a new component type to Vector, call it `Table`.
 On
 loading the Vector config these instances will be created and will load the
 data that they are pointing to.

-The entire data file will be loaded into memory, so all lookups will be
+The entire data file will be loaded into memory upon starting Vector, so all
-performed in memory.
-A `Resource` will need to provide threadsafe,
+lookups will be performed in memory.
+A `Table` will need to provide threadsafe,
 readonly access to the data that it loads.

-VRL will need to maintain the concept of `Resource`.
+VRL will need to maintain the concept of `Table`.
 This can be created as
 an additional element to the `vrl::Value` type.
 On compilation, the available
-resources can be added to the Variable type definitions.
+tables can be added to the Variable type definitions.
 This ensures that
-during compilation the functions will access valid resources.
+during compilation the functions will access valid tables.

 ### Indexing